 Mostly sold as ‘Chu-Hi’, chuhai is a shochu highball that was traditionally made by combining shochu and lemon-flavoured soda water.
 It is now commonly available as a canned carbonated drink that has a low alcohol content of three to nine per cent.
 Popularly enjoyed in the summer months as a refreshing alcoholic beverage, many brands of chuhai are available in Japan.
 Flavour varieties like pineapple, lemon, grapefruit, coconut water, peach, plum, etc., along with variations like zero sugar, zero calories, etc.

 Unarguably, the most famous drink of Japan is sake, commonly known to foreigners as ‘Japanese rice wine’.
 It is not really wine, but an alcoholic fermented rice drink.
 It is made by a special brewing process similar to beer, where polished rice is fermented to produce alcohol.
 Sake is available in a variety of flavours and styles like unfiltered, sparkling, etc. and served either warm or cold.
-Sake is easily available throughout the pubs, restaurants, stores of Japan and many other countries in the world.
+Sake is easily available throughout the pubs, family restaurants, stores of Japan and many other countries in the world.

 Sweet and sour in taste, Umeshu is also known as ‘plum wine’.
 As the name suggests, it is made from ume fruit by submerging them (still unripe and whole) in some kind of alcohol like shochu or sake and sugar for a few months.
 You can enjoy the unique taste of umeshu by drinking it neat, on the rocks or mixing it with hot water in the winter.
 It is a very popular Japanese liqueur and manufactured by a large number of brands and often made at home too.